Any level of drinking or smoking while pregnant may affect your newborn's brain development, study says

 Information for prenatal tobacco exposure was also gathered up to four times during pregnancy.
 Women reported their smoking habits on their last recorded smoking day and 30 days prior.
 They also indicated how often, and the number of tobacco cigarettes, they smoked on an average smoking day.

-On 12 locations on the newborns' scalps, researchers conducted an electroencephalogram, or EEG, while they were sleeping.
+On 12 regions on the newborns' scalps, researchers conducted an electroencephalogram, or EEG, while they were sleeping.

 An EEG is a noninvasive test of brain function and activity reflecting electrical activity in the brain's cortex.
 It's commonly used to examine and predict effects of in utero exposures and associations with development of the brain at later ages.